toddeTV/gltf-type-toolkit/README.md

 Thanks to [Unplugin](https://github.com/unjs/unplugin), we support a wide variety of build tools and bundlers, resulting in the following compatibility in our project:

-(Legend: 🟢 Tested & Supported | 🟡 not yet tested | 🔴 Not Supported)
+(Legend:  Tested & Supported |  Not Yet Tested |  Not Supported)

 | Build Tool                            | Status | Note                                                                      |
 | ------------------------------------- | ------ | ------------------------------------------------------------------------- |